Tiberius II Constantine: Elevation as caesar (574–578)

 The day after his appointment as Caesar, the plague abated, giving Tiberius more freedom of movement than Justin had been able to achieve.
-Tiberius also charted a very different course from his predecessor and proceeded to spend the money that Justin had doggedly saved in order to defend the imperial frontiers and win over the populace who had turned against him.
-According to Paul the Deacon, Tiberius found two treasures: the treasure of Narses and 1,000 centenaria: 100,000 pounds of gold or 7,200,000 solidi (nomismata), under a slab.
+Tiberius also charted a very different course from his predecessor and proceeded to spend the money that Justin had saved in order to defend the imperial frontiers and win over the populace who had turned against him.
+According to Gregory of Tours, who was based in Merovingian Gaul, Tiberius found two treasures: the treasure of Narses and 1,000 centenaria: 100,000 pounds of gold or 7,200,000 solidi (nomismata), under a slab.
 The treasures were given away to the poor, to the consternation of Sophia.
+John of Ephesus, a contemporary East Roman, wrote that Tiberius lavishly gave presents to "all men" and later as emperor, gave money away to the rich rather than the poor.
+During his time as caesar, his spending was opposed by Justin and Sophia, who set a ceiling for his expenditure and restricted his access to the treasury.